-7.2 Prime and Vertex Prime Labelings
+7.2 Prime and Vertex Prime Labelings2

-The notion of a prime labeling originated with Entringer and was introduced in a paper by Tout, Dabboucy, and Howalla [1988].
+The notion of a prime labeling originated with Entringer and was introduced in a paper by Tout, Dabboucy, and Howalla [2159].
 A graph with vertex set V is said to have a prime labeling if its vertices are labeled with distinct integers $1, 2, \ldots, |V|$ such that for each edge xy the labels assigned to x and y are relatively prime.
 Around 1980, Entringer conjectured that all trees have a prime labeling.
-Little progress was made on this conjecture until 2011 when Haxell, Pikhurko, Taraz [774] proved that all large trees are prime.
-Also, their method allowed them to determine the smallest size of a non-prime connected ordern graph for all large n, proving a conjecture of Rao [1616] in this range.
-Among the classes of trees known to have prime labelings are: paths, stars, caterpillars, complete binary trees, spiders (i.e., trees with one vertex of degree at least 3 and with all other vertices with degree at most 2), olive trees (i.e., a rooted tree consisting of k branches such that the ith branch is a path of length i), all trees of order up to 50, palm trees (i.e., trees obtained by appending identical stars to each vertex of a path), banana trees, and binomial trees (the binomial tree B_0 of order 0 consists of a single vertex; the binomial tree B_n of order n has a root vertex whose children are the roots of the binomial trees of order $0, 1, 2, \ldots, n-1$ (see [1498], [1500], [1988], [644], and [1637]).
-Seoud, Sonbaty, and Mahran [1734] provide necessary and sufficient conditions for a graph to be prime.
-They also give a procedure to determine whether or not a graph is prime.
+Little progress was made on this conjecture until 2011 when Haxell, Pikhurko, Taraz [838] proved that all large trees are prime.
+Also, their method allowed them to determine the smallest size of a non-prime connected order-ngraph for all large n, proving a conjecture of Rao [1757] in this range.
+Among the classes of trees known to have prime labelings are: paths, stars, complete binary trees, spiders (i.e., trees with one vertex of degree at least 3 and with all other vertices with degree at most 2), olive trees (i.e., a rooted tree consisting of k branches such that the ith branch is a path of length i), all trees of order up to 50, palm trees (i.e., trees obtained by appending identical stars to each vertex of a path), banana trees, and binomial trees (the binomial tree B_0 of order 0 consists of a single vertex; the binomial tree B_n of order n has a root vertex whose children are the roots of the binomial trees of order $0, 1, 2, \ldots, n-1$ (see [1813], [1636], [2159], [698], and [1779]).
+Tout, Dabboucy, and Howalla [2159] showed t-toe caterpillars (the internal vertices on the spine are regular in degree) are prime and that all caterpillars with maximum degree at most 5 are prime.